-Exercise normal safety precautions in Denmark.
-Use common sense and look out for suspicious behaviour as you would in Australia.
+Exercise normal safety precautions.
+Use common sense and look out for suspicious behaviour.
 Monitor the media and other sources for changes to local travel conditions.

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact your nearest
+As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest

 Safety and security

-There were two terrorist shooting incidents in Copenhagen in February 2015.
-In recent years, a number of individuals have been arrested in Denmark on suspicion of planning terrorist attacks.
+There were two terrorist shooting incidents in Copenhagen in 2015.
+A number of individuals have been arrested in Denmark on suspicion of planning terrorist attacks.
+Security measures have been enhanced since the 13 November 2015 attacks in Paris.
 Terrorists are likely to continue planning attacks targeting Denmark.

 Terrorist attacks have occurred in a number of European cities.
-Targets have included public transport and transport hubs, places of worship, sporting venues and places of mass gathering, including those frequented by foreigners.
-European security services have also disrupted a number of planned attacks.
-Security measures have increased since the 13 November 2015 attacks in Paris.
+Targets have included aviation, public transport and transport hubs, sporting venues and places of mass gathering, including those frequented by foreigners.
+In addition, a number of planned attacks have been disrupted by European security services in recent years, including in Denmark.